 - Optics is the branch of physics that describes the behaviour of visible, ultraviolet, and infrared light.

-- Most optical phenomena can be accounted for using the classical electromagnetic description of light – wavelength, frequency and intensity.
+- Many optical phenomena can be accounted for using the classical electromagnetic description of light as propagating in the form of waves.

-- Practical applications of ray diagrams are found in relation to a variety of technologies and descriptions of how everyday objects work, including mirrors, lenses, telescopes, microscopes, lasers, and fibre optics.
+- Ray diagrams have practical application when describing how everyday objects work, including mirrors, lenses, telescopes, microscopes, lasers, and fibre optic devices.

 - Some optical effects such as diffraction and interference must be explained in terms of the particle-like properties (photons) and with reference to the field of quantum mechanics and terms such as wave-particle duality.